Rise to Success: Career Highlights of Chelsea Clinton

 2020: Publication of "She Persisted in Sports: American Olympians Who Changed the Game"

-In 2020, Chelsea Clinton continued her children's "She Persisted" series with "She Persisted in Sports: American Olympians Who Changed the Game", published by Philomel and illustrated by Alexandra Boiger.
-This chapter book celebrates women in sports who broke records and smashed barriers.
+In 2020, Chelsea Clinton continued her children's "She Persisted" series with "She Persisted in Sports: American Olympians Who Changed the Game", illustrated by Alexandra Boiger, celebrating women in sports who broke records and smashed barriers with their persistence.

 2022: Investment in Summer Health

-In 2022, Chelsea Clinton invested in Summer Health, a startup pediatric telehealth platform.
+In 2022, Chelsea Clinton invested in Summer Health, a startup pediatric telehealth platform that offers virtual care services connecting parents with pediatricians, sleep coaches, and lactation experts.

-In February 2024, Chelsea Clinton hosted a panel at Harvard Graduate School of Education on climate change and education, focusing on the role of educators in improving the lives of children affected by climate change.
+In February 2024, Chelsea Clinton hosted a panel at Harvard Graduate School of Education focusing on climate change and education, emphasizing the role of educators in improving the lives of children affected by climate change.